skymania/com.xiaomi-mi-zigbee/README.md

 Please report issues at the [issues section on Github](https://github.com/TedTolboom/com.xiaomi-mi-zigbee/issues) otherwise in the above mentioned topic.

 ## Change Log:
+### v 0.4.3
+* Add support for the Aqara Wireless Mini Switch (2018) (WXKG11LM, productID `sensor_switch.aq2`), issue [#89](https://github.com/TedTolboom/com.xiaomi-mi-zigbee/issues/89)
+* Add support for the Aqara Wireless Switch Single (2018) (WXKG03LM, productID `remote.b186acn01`), issue [#88](https://github.com/TedTolboom/com.xiaomi-mi-zigbee/issues/88)
+* Add support for the Aqara Wireless Switch Double (2018) (WXKG02LM, productID `remote.b286acn01`), issue [#88](https://github.com/TedTolboom/com.xiaomi-mi-zigbee/issues/88)
+**Note:** These devices are released by Xiaomi / Aqara with the same product code, but different firmware & capabilities.
+It is not possible based on the device label to determine which version you have, only based on the Zigbee productID once added to Homey
+* Fix issue where alarm triggers for Aqara vibration sensor were triggered twice, issue [#97](https://github.com/TedTolboom/com.xiaomi-mi-zigbee/issues/97)
+* Add settings option to determine amount of decimals reported for temperature & humidity, feature request [#98](https://github.com/TedTolboom/com.xiaomi-mi-zigbee/issues/98)

 ### v 0.4.2
 * Add support for the Aqara Vibration Sensor (DJT11LM), with capabilities tilt-, vibration-, drop-motion, tilt angles (to reference plane), tilt angles (to previous position), vibration strength, tilt-, vibration-, drop-alarm
 * Removing the old, no longer working, (marked DEPRECATED) cards as announced in as of release v 0.3.0